 What was odious to many about The Marriage Act of 1763 was that it put all authority over marriage into the hands of the Church.
 The local priest could then determine who was and who was not worthy to be married.
 Although many people chafed over the provisions of the act, one feature of the act stemmed from a tradition that was quite reasonable: the Marriage Bann.

 That's not what it sounds like.
 A Bann is nothing more than an announcement.
-So once a couple had decided to marry, their engagement was announced in church and posted on the church door or other prominent location.
+So once a couple had decided to marry, their engagement was announced in church and posted on the church door or some other prominent location, such as at the village square.
 The next Sunday the announcement was made again, and again the third Sunday.
 If by then no one had come forth to object, and no other impediment found, the couple could be married.

 There were legitimate reasons for a public announcement followed by a waiting period.
 Someone might come forward with information that the groom was already married and had abandoned his family in some distant locale.
 Perhaps it would be learned the betrothed couple were too closely related to be lawfully wed.
 Maybe one or both of the parties was under the age of consent, or (as was the situation in my case) the groom was an imbecile.